ruby-hyperloop/ruby-hyperloop.io/index.md

       <h3>A Stateful Component</h3>
       <p>
-        In addition to taking input data (such as the `visitor` param), a component can maintain internal state data, which are like <i>reactive</i> instance variables.
+        In addition to taking input data (such as the `visitor` param), a component can have state variables, which are like <i>reactive</i> instance variables.
-        When a component's state data changes, the rendered markup will be updated by re-invoking the `render` method.
+        When a component's state changes, the markup will be updated by automatically by re-invoking the `render` method.
       </p>
       <div id="timerExample"></div>
     </div>